 The Inside Days Trading Strategy – How it Works

-It is primarily a ‘scalping’ strategy, designed to take advantage of short term price consolidation followed by a subsequent breakout in either direction.
-Once the breakout occurs, you enter at a predetermined price point, take profits and exit shortly after.
-Do this enough times a day by locating enough stock trading opportunities while the market is closed – and providing you have sufficient capital (or leverage) to make the necessary trades, you can easily bring in about $400 per day – almost on autopilot.
+Inside day trading is designed to take advantage of short term price consolidation followed by a subsequent breakout in either direction.
+Once the breakout occurs, you enter at a predetermined price point, take profits, and exit shortly after.
+Do this enough times by locating enough stock trading opportunities while the market is closed – and providing you have sufficient capital (or leveraged capital, as above) to make the necessary trades, you can easily bring in about $400 per day – almost on autopilot.

 Historically speaking, inside days trading using the correct set of rules has a 90 percent success rate.
 For the remaining 10 percent, you simply set your stops at predetermined levels and take small losses.
 The maximum stop loss must never be greater than the range of the inside day that indicates the setup.

 An “inside day” always reveals itself by the appearance of a specific bar on a daily chart the day after a preceding bar.
 It will generally be a day with a narrow trading range and the critical factor is that it has a ‘lower high’ and ‘higher low’ than the previous day.
 To qualify for inside days trading, the range of this bar must be not more than 50 percent that of the preceding bar.

 It is important that inside days trading should only be considered for highly liquid stocks.
 You need to be able to have your orders easily filled without slippage.